PhilippeBaratta/COVMOS/README.md

 *The density power spectrum*

-an ascii file provided by the user.
-This power spectrum can follow a linear or non-linear prescription, and be associated to arbitrary cosmology and redshift.
-Moreover the referred objects associated with this power spectrum (dark matter particles, galaxies, etc.) are also arbitrary.
-Since COVMOS needs to alias this power spectrum, it must be provided by the user deconvolved and unaliased.
+The density power spectrum is provided by the user as an ASCII file.
+This power spectrum may adhere to either a linear or non-linear prescription and be associated with arbitrary cosmology and redshift.
+Furthermore, the objects referred to by this power spectrum (e.g., dark matter particles, galaxies, etc.) are also arbitrary.
+Since COVMOS requires aliasing this power spectrum, it must be supplied by the user in a deconvolved and unaliased form (the standard form).

-If the user does not provide this file, COVMOS can use [classy](https://github.com/lesgourg/class_public) to compute it.
-In this case the user must provide the cosmological parameter values associated to classy.
-Also ./helping_codes/compute_shell_average_monopole.py helps the user computing the monopole of the power spectrum of his own data, using the [NBodyKit](https://github.com/bccp/nbodykit) module.
-Finally, the user can provide a 3D target power spectrum in a .npy format, in this case convolved and aliased, see ./helping_codes/compute_3D_aliased_Pk.py to estimate it from data (this option offers the best results)
+If the user does not provide this file, COVMOS can utilize classy to compute it.
+In this scenario, the user must provide the cosmological parameter values for [classy](https://github.com/lesgourg/class_public).
+Additionally, ./helping_codes/compute_shell_average_monopole.py assists the user in computing the monopole of their own data's power spectrum using the [NBodyKit](https://github.com/bccp/nbodykit) module.
+Alternatively, the user can supply a 3D target power spectrum in .npy format, which in this case should be convolved and aliased.
+For estimating this from data, see ./helping_codes/compute_3D_aliased_Pk.py (this option offers the best results).

 *The theta-theta power spectrum*

-an ascii file provided by the user.
-Two options are proposed here.
-Either the user provides it or classy (combined to the [Bel et al.](https://www.aanda.org/articles/aa/full_html/2019/02/aa34513-18/aa34513-18.html) fitting functions) computes it.
+The user must provide an ASCII file containing the theta-theta velocity power spectrum.
+There are two options available:

+1. The user directly supplies the theta-theta power spectrum file.
+2. COVMOS, leveraging classy and the fitting functions from [Bel et al.](https://www.aanda.org/articles/aa/full_html/2019/02/aa34513-18/aa34513-18.html), computes the power spectrum.

 *The probability distribution function of the contrast density field*

-an ascii file provided by the user containing the normalised density probability distribution function.
-The user can also ask COVMOS to estimate it directly from data provided by the user using ./helping_codes/compute_delta_PDF.py.
-Note that this PDF must be estimated on the same grid precision as the one of the simulated COVMOS box (same smoothing defined by the quantity L/N_sample, see ./ini_files/setting_example.ini).
+The user needs to provide an ASCII file containing the normalized density probability distribution function (PDF) in a linear binning.
+Alternatively, COVMOS can estimate this PDF directly from user-provided data using the script located at ./helping_codes/compute_delta_PDF.py.
+It is crucial that this PDF is estimated using the same grid precision as the simulated COVMOS box.
+This means the smoothing should be defined by the quantity L/Nsample, as outlined in the example settings file located at ./ini_files/setting_example.ini.

 *The one-point velocity variance*

-This target statistical quantity must be set by the user.
-The code ./helping_codes/compute_velocity_rms.py helps the user to estimate it from his own data
+This statistical target quantity must be defined by the user.
+To facilitate estimation from user's own data, the script ./helping_codes/compute_velocity_rms.py is provided.
+It assists in calculating the one-point velocity variance, ensuring users can accurately set this parameter based on their dataset.

 *The alpha parameter*

-alpha is directly linked to the way COVMOS assignes peculiar velocities to particles.
-The relation velocity variance as a function of the local density field can be approximated by a power law, i.e. Σ^2(ρ) = βρ^α.
-Either alpha is provided by the user, or COVMOS can estimate it from data provided by the user (using ./helping_codes/compute_alpha.py).
+The alpha parameter plays a crucial role in how COVMOS assigns peculiar velocities to particles.
+The relationship between velocity variance and the local density field can be approximated by a power law, expressed as Σ^2(ρ) = βρ^α.
+Users have two options:

+1. Provide alpha based on their own theoretical calculation or prior knowledge.
+2. Utilize the provided script ./helping_codes/compute_alpha.py to estimate alpha directly from their data.

+This approach allows COVMOS to adapt its velocity assignment process to closely match the user's data characteristics or theoretical model.

 # COVMOS outputs

 *The two-point statistics prediction*

-COVMOS is a method that needs several mode-filterings.
-In this way the output power spectra of the produced catalogues are not exactly matching the targeted ones at small scales (depending on the grid precision).
-However the impact of these filterings on the output two-point statistics can be analytically computed at a better than the percent accuracy.
-The user can ask for the prediction of the output two-point correlation functions and power spectra
+COVMOS employs multiple mode-filterings, affecting the output power spectra's match to targeted ones at small scales, dependent on grid precision.
+However, the impact of these filterings on two-point statistics can be analytically computed with better than one percent accuracy.
+Users can request predictions for the output two-point correlation functions and power spectra.

 *The catalogues*

-They are the simulated boxes (particle positions and associated velocities).
-The catalogues are stored in binary files and can easily be loaded using
+The core output includes simulated boxes, detailing particle positions and associated velocities.
+These catalogues are stored in binary format and can be easily loaded as follows:
 ```
 from tools.COVMOS_func import loadcatalogue
 x,y,z,vx,vy,vz = loadcatalogue(filename,velocity=True)